Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 because the best women's underwear for hiking will change with the

-season, as well as when you change your hiking pants style.
+season, as well as when you change your hiking pants or skirt style.

 To find the best hiking underwear for your hiking style, consider the following questions and possible solutions.